malcprentice/malcprentice.github.io/0-source/Study Skills - format written work.md

-### Use the templates
-The easiest way to get formatting right is to use the templates!
+The easiest way to get formatting right is:
-Copy it carefully!
-Check it still follows these rules:
+* Use the template I sent you!
+* Don't break it!
+* However, if you break it, here is the rules it uses:

 # Times New Roman, 12 pt font.
 * Check _everything,_ including title and references